 The purpose of this assignment is to show understanding of (1) how to analyze and interpret a research article and (2) how to lead a meaningful discussion with your colleagues, and (3) how to read and engage in meaningful discussion about professional literature.
-Each week an ADL is assigned, the candidate is responsible for (a) reading the article, (b) watching classmate's video presentation, and (c) responding to the discussion questions on the ADL Blog.
+Each week an ADL is assigned, the candidate is responsible for (a) reading the article, (b) watching classmate's presentation, and (c) responding to the discussion questions.
 Candidates will work with a partner to lead one ADL discussion.